nategoldsborough/spoofLT/readme.md

 (BETA - In Development)

+# 2021 Update.
+I should preface this by saying please do not try to steal peoples credentials.
+Its probably illegal where you live and I do not condone it.
+This was made purely as an experiment trying to make a webpage look like a windows 7 lockscreen and to test my abilities at web development.
+Lets just say i was bad at it and move on.
+This repo is kept here as an archive but will never be updated in the future.
+Seriously don't steal peoples login info.
+Don't.
+Do.
+It.
+Period.

 For Windows instalations using a custom login background please navigate to the following local file path:
 - `C:\\Windows\System 32\oobe\Info\Backgrounds`